apache/mxnet/docs/how_to/add_op_in_backend.md

 of neural networks.
 For our `quadratic` operator, it simply implements the logic of running a tensor through the quadratic function by performing a few element-wise operations.
-We first paste the whole forward function code here and then let's go through it line by line.
+We first paste the whole forward function code here and then go through it line by line.
 ```cpp
 template<typename xpu>                                                        // 1
 void QuadraticOpForward(const nnvm::NodeAttrs& attrs,                         // 2